NATO chief in new campaign to bring in Finland and Sweden - ExBulletin

 NATO chief in new campaign to bring in Finland and Sweden

-BRUSSELS (AP) NATO Secretary General Jens Stoltenberg on Thursday launched a fresh push to get Finland and Sweden accepted as members of the world’s largest military organization as US President Joe Biden and his counterparts will meet for their next summit in July.
+BRUSSELS NATO Secretary General Jens Stoltenberg is leading a new campaign this week to see Finland and Sweden become members of the world’s largest military organization by the time US President Biden and his counterparts meet for their next summit in July.

 Fearing they could be the next target after Russia’s full-scale invasion of Ukraine last year, northern neighbors have abandoned their traditional stances of military non-alignment to seek protection under the security umbrella of the EU.
 NATO.